 Surgical Oncology — Thyroid cancer

-UC Davis Comprehensive Cancer Center offers comprehensive, multidisciplinary care for patients with endocrine cancers — tumors of the thyroid, which regulate metabolism, and the parathyroid, which controls blood calcium — aimed at preservation of critical functions, prevention of disease recurrence and optimization of quality of life.
+UC Davis Comprehensive Cancer Center offers comprehensive, multidisciplinary care for patients with tumors of the thyroid, the gland that regulates metabolism.
+We aim to provide minimally invasive surgery, prevention of disease recurrence and optimization of quality of life.

-Your team of cancer specialists will include experts in surgical oncology who have received specialized training in endocrine surgery, as well as close collaboration with other health care professionals, including our surgical oncology clinical nurses, research nurses, radiologists and endocrinologists.
+Your team of cancer specialists will include experts in endocrine surgery and surgical oncology, who closely collaborate with other health care professionals, including our surgical oncology clinical nurses, medical oncologists, radiologists and endocrinologists.

-Thyroid and parathyroid tumors may be either benign or malignant.
-Your doctor will begin with evaluation measures such as examining your throat with an endoscope, or using imaging studies such as ultrasound, CT scan, PET scan or MRI scan.
-A fine needle aspiration (FNA) biopsy with or without the use of ultrasound may be recommended to help determine the type of tumor and to assist your doctor in making a treatment recommendation.
+Thyroid tumors may be either benign or malignant.
+Your doctor will begin with an evaluation of your thyroid function using blood tests, and an examination of your thyroid using ultrasound.
+A fine needle aspiration (FNA) biopsy may be recommended to help determine the type of tumor and to assist your doctor in making a treatment recommendation.

 Specific surgical techniques for thyroid cancer can include:

-- Thyroid lobectomy: Removal of part of the thyroid gland.
+- Thyroid lobectomy: Removal of one-half of the thyroid gland.

 - Total thyroidectomy: Removal of the entire thyroid gland.

-- Minimally invasive thyroidectomy: Removal of part or all of the thyroid gland using small (1.5- to 2-inch) incisions.
+- Minimally invasive thyroidectomy: Removal of part or all of the thyroid gland using a small (1.5- to 2-inch) incision.
 Patients undergoing a small-incision procedure may experience less pain and an improved cosmetic outcome than with the traditional open incision.

-- Central neck dissection: Surgery to remove lymph nodes on either side of your trachea/windpipe.
+- Central neck lymph node dissection: Surgery to remove lymph nodes on either side of your trachea/windpipe.
 These lymph nodes are the most likely to harbor a cancer from an underlying thyroid malignancy.

-- Modified radical neck dissection: Removal of the fat-pad that contains the lymph nodes in the neck along the jugular vein and above the collarbone.
+- Modified radical neck dissection: Removal of the fat pad that contains the lymph nodes in the neck along the jugular vein and central neck.
 This procedure is considered “modified” because the surgeon attempts to preserve important muscles, nerves and blood vessels in the neck.

 Oncologists Specializing in Thyroid Cancers